Easy, Quick, Healthy, and Flavor Packed – Lentil Soup with Wilted Spinach

 At Home

-• (I just used store bought) Roast the red peppers according to the instructions on page xref.
+• (I just used store bought) Roast the red peppers.
 Once they’ve cooled, peel them and chop them into 1/4-inch pieces.

 • Combine all the ingredients in a food processor or large bowl if using a hand blender.
 Process them until you have a thick paste.